hbourgeot/crud-go/README.md

 In ```GetOrdersByDNI``` we print all the orders by this client, the case is similar for ```GetOrdersByCode```, only changes the client by the product.
 Finishing, in ```GetAllOrders``` we pass the data of this table.

+## Utilities Package

+This package is made for store the utilities functions separate from the main package functions.
+This package has *two* files, ```internal/utilities/print.go``` and  ```internal/utilities/reader.go```.
+In the first are located the functions for print the title, subtitle, menus, and separators.
+In the other, are the functions that help the program to makes readers, and read strings from the input, two of these, returns a int, and a float64 value, respectively.

+## Main Package

+In the main package I used two files, ```main.go``` and ```functions.go```, in the main file, are the functions for make the menus functionality, in the functions file are the functions for receive the data and pass it to the database package functions